-With school now in session and fall in full swing, we should all consider using visibility gear now available as a key component so we are better seen while riding our bikes.
+With school now in session and fall in full swing, we should all consider using visibility gear now available as a key component, so we are better seen while riding our bikes.
 The two main forms of visibility we need to focus on are passive and active visibility.
 Things like reflectors and bright colors are forms of passive visibility.
-While lights and blinkers are great examples of active visibility.
+In contrast, lights and blinkers are great examples of active visibility.
 Read on to see where each one is helpful and most efficient.

 Using visibility passively

 Most autumn rides start in the light and only devolve into darkness as the ride stretches on.
 In these cases, most riders rely on passive visibility to get them home.
 Provided that your ride is under street lamps or some form of light, that passive visibility will get you home safely.
 The most common form of passive visibility is a lowly reflector.
-These plastic devices are required by the CPSC to be installed on all bicycles sold in the united states.
-You will find reflectors come in two colors, white (front and wheels) and Red (rear).
+The CPSC requires these plastic devices to be installed on all bicycles sold in the united states.
+You will find reflectors in two colors, white (front and wheels) and Red (rear).
 Additionally, many apparel companies install reflective materials on their products.
-Like the reflector on your bike, these reflective materials will take any light thrown at you, and return it back to the source of the light.
-Where passive reflectivity falls short, is when there is no light source to activate the visibility.
+Like the reflector on your bike, these reflective materials will take any light thrown at you and return it to the source of the light.
+Where passive reflectivity falls short is when there is no light source to activate the visibility.

-When the area is devoid of a light source, as a rider, you need to create that light to keep yourself safe.
+When the area is devoid of a light source, you need to create that light to keep yourself safe as a rider.
 For cyclists, Lights and blinkers are the most common devices for light.
-Where the light and the blinker differ is that blinkers are designed to be seen while lights allow a rider to both see and be seen.
+The light and the blinker differ because blinkers are designed to be seen while lights allow a rider to both see and be seen.

 Great lights are usually rechargeable and use an LED bulb.
-For riders who spend a lot of time off-road or on unlit paths, these lights are a necessity.
-While most mount onto the bars or helmet, there are a few companies that integrate lights into the bike or your helmet.
+These lights are a necessity for riders who spend a lot of time off-road or on unlit paths.
+While most mount onto the bars or helmet, a few companies integrate lights into the bike or your helmet.